KrystynaGrzesiak/metaboR/README.md

 # MetaboCrates - R Package for Biocrates Metabolomics Data

-MetaboCrates is designed for early analysis of data obtained from Biocrates kits.
+MetaboCrates is designed for early analysis of data obtained from Biocrates® kits.
 It simplifies and streamlines the data processing workflow, allowing you to efficiently analyze metabolite data.
 Here's a brief overview of its key features:

 ## Features

-**1. Data Import:** Easily import metabolomics data generated from Biocrates platforms.
+**1. Data Import:** Easily import metabolomics data generated from Biocrates® platforms.

 **2. Preprocessing:** Perform data preprocessing tasks such as metabolites selection and <LOD imputation.